Welcome to our Coleman Montana 8 Person Tent review!

 - Attach the rain fly.

 If there are windy conditions, consider staking out the guy lines from the tent body to give the Coleman 8-Person Tent more support.
+If you’re struggling with the set up then watching a video of others pitching the tent is useful.

 Is It Easy to Carry?